 (c) Set policies for expedited mail, mass mailings, mailing lists, and couriers;

-(f) Ensure that facility and program level mail personnel receive appropriate certifications and training in order to successfully perform their assigned duties;
+(f) Ensure that all facility and program level mail personnel receive appropriate training and certifications to successfully perform their assigned duties;

 (g) Promote professional certification for mail managers and mail center employees;

-(h) Ensure that expedited mail and couriers are used only when authorized by the Private Express Statutes (39 U.S.C.
-601-606) and when necessary and cost-effective;
+(h) Ensure that expedited mail service providers are used only when authorized by the Private Express Statutes, 39 U.S.C.
+601-606;

 (i) Establish written policies and procedures to minimize incoming and outgoing personal mail;

-(j) Provide guidance to agency correspondence managers on correspondence management decisions such as development and design of mailing materials including Business Reply Mail, letterhead, and mail piece design; and
+(j) Provide guidance to agency representatives who develop correspondence or design mailing materials including Business Reply Mail, letterhead, and mail piece design;

-(k) Represent the agency in its relations with mail service providers (usually as a Contracting Officers Technical Representative), other agency mail managers, and the GSA Office of Governmentwide Policy.
+(k) Represent the agency in its relations with service providers, other agency mail managers, and GSA's Office of Government-wide Policy;

 §102-192.135Must we have a mail center manager at our facility?